mxagar/music_genre_classification/README.md

 ## Overview of Boilerplate Project Structure

-The file structure of the uppest folder is the following:
+The file structure of the root folder is the following:

 ```
 .